Banff, Portsoy and Strathisla Railway: Grange curve

 The junction at Grange was built facing west, towards Keith.
 To allow trains to run directly from Aberdeen on to the coast line, a connection to the Banff Branch was laid on land given by the Duke of Richmond, completing a triangle between Grange, Grange South, and Grange North Junctions, opening on 3 May 1886.
-Parliamentary authorisation was given retrospectively in the company's Act of 19 July 1887, in order that charges for its use could be legally made.
+Parliamentary authorisation was given retrospectively in the Great North of Scotland Railway (Further Powers) Act 1887 (50 & 51 Vict. c. cxxxviii) of 19 July 1887, in order that charges for its use could be legally made.

 Cairnie junction station

 On 1 June 1898 an exchange platform called Cairnie Junction came into use at Grange South Junction; the exchange platform enabled trains on the Keith and Banff lines to exchange passengers here rather than at Huntly: the island platform had no public road access until 1965.

 Closures

 In the spring of 1910 the rails of the Portsoy harbour branch, unused for around 25 years, were lifted.
-The construction of extended harbours at Buckie and Macduff, able to take the larger steam powered boats of the 1890s had rendered Portsoy’s cramped harbour useless.
+The construction of extended harbours at Buckie and Macduff, able to take the larger steam powered boats of the 1890s had rendered Portsoy's cramped harbour useless.

-The emphasis for access to the Banff and Portsoy lines hads shifted to the east, and Grange West curve, part of the original line, was closed on 7 May 1960.
+The emphasis for access to the Banff and Portsoy lines had shifted to the east, and Grange West curve, part of the original line, was closed on 7 May 1960.

 The original route from Tillynaught to Banff closed to passengers on 6 July 1964.
 The section from Grange to Tillynaught fed the coast line, and therefore remained open until both sections closed on 6 May 1968.

 This line was the last steam operated line in the north east of Scotland.